racdale/entertainment-data/README.md

 ```

+(Note: once you run the `install.packages` lines above, just once, you don't have to run those again.
+However if you restart RStudio then you do have to rerun the `library` lines, to reload these packages.)

 ## Now, let's get some data...

 During her visit, Dr. Tabatabaeian made an off-hand reference to "Kaggle."
 Kaggle.com is a prominent data science and programming community in which students and other researchers can compete to solve puzzles or generate ideas.
 These ideas are based on data that companies and other organizations give away.
 In fact, Kaggle.com is filled with entertainment relevant media.
 [Click here to see a list](https://www.kaggle.com/datasets?tags=8303-entertainment).
 We're gonna analyze a MovieLens dataset, filled with interesting information.
 You can read more about it at [this link](https://www.kaggle.com/rounakbanik/the-movies-dataset?).